Nuclear power in France: Management and economics

 Électricité de France (EDF) – the country's main electricity generation and distribution company – manages the country's nuclear power plants.
-EDF is substantially owned by the French government, with around 85% of EDF shares in government hands.
+In 2007 EDF was substantially owned by the French government, with around 85% of EDF shares in government hands.
 78.9% of Areva shares are owned by the French public sector company CEA and are therefore in public ownership.
 EDF remains heavily in debt.
 Its profitability suffered during the recession which began in 2008.
 It made €3.9 billion in 2009, which fell to €1.02 billion in 2010, with provisions set aside amounting to €2.9 billion.
 The Nuclear industry has been accused of significant cost overruns and failing to cover the total costs of operation, including waste management and decommissioning.

 In 2001, nuclear construction and services company Areva was created by the merger of CEA Industrie, Framatome and Cogema (now Areva NC).
 Its main shareholder is the French owned company CEA, but the German federal government also holds, through Siemens, 34% of the shares of Areva's subsidiary, Areva NP, in charge of building the EPR (third-generation nuclear reactor).

 In 2010, as part of the progressive liberalisation of the energy market under EU directives, France agreed the Accès régulé à l'électricité nucléaire historique (ARENH) regulations that allowed third party suppliers access up to about a quarter of France's pre-2011 nuclear generation capacity, at a fixed price of €42/MWh from 1 July 2011 until 31 December 2025.

 As of 2015, France's household electricity price, excluding taxation, is the 12th cheapest amongst the 28 member European Union and the second-cheapest to industrial consumers.
 The actual cost of generating electricity by nuclear power is not published by EDF or the French government but is estimated to be between €59/MWh and €83/MWh.